 It provides an intuitive interface where you can choose from 25+ modern interactive formats, use it to launch your campaigns, and get real-time statistics on various creative performance metrics.

 The process is straightforward:

-- Choose a format from the library of templates
+- Choose a rich media format from the library of templates

 - Adjust settings and upload assets (creative elements, images, videos, html files — depending on the requirements of the selected template) into the selected template

 - Add event tracking from the external system